azurenoops/ref-scca-enclave-landing-zone-starter/docs/04-Management-Groups-Roles.md

 ```

-Main roles structure is located in locals.tf.
+Main roles structure is located in locals.tf at the root (terraform) folder.
 It uses the 'data.azurerm_client_config.current.subscription_id' for the scope of the roles.
 Modify the following to meet your needs.

 ```terraform